openmultiplayer/web/frontend/docs/scripting/functions/NPC_AddPointToPath.md

 ## Description

-Adds a waypoint to a NPC path.
+Adds a waypoint to an NPC path.

 | Name      | Description                                           |
 | --------- | ----------------------------------------------------- |